Andrea6128/knihovna/README.md

 # knihovna
-Little web based on Django that shows a book library and whether a book is currently borrowed.
+Little web built on Django that shows a book library and whether a book is currently borrowed.

 # requirements
 - Python 3.8.1